 Actuarial Assumptions.
-The total pension liability was determined by an actuarial valuation as of September 30, 2018, for the measurement date, using the following actuarial assumptions:
+The total pension liability was determined by an actuarial valuation as of September 30, 2019, for the measurement date, using the following actuarial assumptions:

-Actuarial Cost Method: Normal costs are calculated under entry age normal method Amortization Method: Level dollar, open with remaining amortization period of 30 years Asset Valuation Method: Market Value of Assets Investment Income: 7.5% per year Inflation: 3.0% Interest on Member Contributions: 5.0% per year 3.0% per year Salary Increase: Expenses: \$300,000 each year Mortality: RP 2000 Combined Healthy Mortality Table, set forward four years for all members except disability recipients, except the table is set forward ten years Termination of Employment: 5% for ages 20 to 39; non for all other Disability: Age Disability 25 0.21% 30 0.18% 35 0.25% 40 0.35% 45 0.50% 50 0.76% 55 1.43% 60 2.12% 100% at age 60 Retirement Age:

-Single: Straight life annuity; Married

-100% joint and survivor
+Actuarial Cost Method: Normal costs are calculated under entry age normal method Amortization Method: Level dollar, open with remaining amortization period of 30 years Asset Valuation Method: Market Value of Assets Investment Income: Price Inflation: Interest on Member Contributions: Salary Increase: 6.74% per year 2.5% 5.0% per year 3.0% per year Expenses: \$300,000 per year, net of investment expenses Mortality: RP 2000 Combined Healthy Mortality Table, set forward four years for all members except disability recipients, except the table is set forward ten years Termination of Employment: 5% for ages 20 to 39; non for all other ages Disability: AgeDisability250.21%300.18%350.25%400.35%450.50%500.76%551.43%602.12% Retirement Age: 100% at age 60 Form of Payment: Single: Straight life annuity; Married 100% joint and survivor

-Marriage Assumption: 80% of the workers are assumed to be

-married and males are assumed to be 3

-years older than their spouses.

-Beneficiaries are assumed to be the

-opposite gender of the member.
+Marriage Assumption: 80% of the workers are assumed to be married and males are assumed to be 3 years older than their spouses.
+Beneficiaries are assumed to be the opposite gender of the member.
 Duty vs Non-duty related disability: 100% Duty related.

-Refund of Contributions: 80% of terminated vested members elect a refund of contributions for their final average earnings amount are assumed to receive the average benefit of current retirees or beneficiaries, respectively.
+Refund of Contributions: 80% of terminated vested members elect a refund of contributions Final Average Earnings: Deferred vested members missing data for their final average earnings amount are assumed to receive the average benefit of current retirees or beneficiaries, respectively.